 It may seem odd to compare LibTomMath to GnuPG since the math in GnuPG is only a small portion of the entire application.
-However, LibTom-Math was written with cryptography in mind.
+However, LibTomMath was written with cryptography in mind.
 It provides essentially all of the functions a cryptosystem would require when working with large integers.

 So it may feel tempting to just rip the math code out of GnuPG (or GnuMP where it was taken from originally) in your own application but I think there are reasons not to.
 While LibTomMath is slower than libraries such as GnuMP it is not normally significantly slower.
 On x86 machines the difference is normally a factor of two when performing modular exponentiations.
+It depends largely on the processor, compiler and the moduli being used.